Skip to content | Accessibility Information

 Investigation and Application

-This unit will engage you in rapid response research enquiry that focuses on a defined area of investigation.
-The unit will foster an understanding of how research can make a positive impact on the creative process, cultivating a questioning approach to original ‘innovative’ thinking and problem solving.
+This module will engage you in rapid response research enquiry that focuses on a defined area of investigation.
+The module will foster an understanding of how research can make a positive impact on the creative process, cultivating a questioning approach to original ‘innovative’ thinking and problem solving.

 Line Plane Form